salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 ## Internal Version Files

 Standard Terraform doesn't have a `package.json` with a version field.
-To let our Terraform code know its own version (e.g., for tagging resources), we use a generic internal file.
+To let our Terraform code know its own version (e.g., for tagging resources), I use a generic internal file.

 In `modules/vpc/versions.tf`: